mogelpeter/BIOS-Utility/README.md

 1. **Create a backup of the BIOS settings**: This option creates a backup of your current BIOS settings and saves it in a `.rom` file in the `backups` directory.
 2. **Restore the BIOS settings from a backup**: This option allows you to restore BIOS settings from a previously created backup.
-3. **Check BIOS Version of OCB File (MSI)**: This option reads the BIOS version from an MSI OCB file and renames the OCB file accordingly.
+3. **MSI - Check BIOS version of .ocb file (WIP)**: This option reads the BIOS version from an MSI OCB file and renames the OCB file accordingly.

 ## Notes